 For adults, caring touch and closeness provide the same calming of the nervous system and sense of well-being.
 We need caring touch, warmth, presence, and connection to cause oxytocin to cascade through our bloodstream, to help our nervous system be in the state we naturally like—calm, relaxed, alert, engaged.
 And to help us feel open and trusting in our close relationships.

 At Massage Therapy Center Palo Alto, we know that the caring touch and presence received during massage promote relaxation, release stress, support immunity, and help keep you healthy.
 We encourage you to make bodywork a regular part of your self-care, especially now when you might not be able to receive the physical contact that nourished you in the past.
-Rest assured that we have taken special care with new safety precautions and client protocols to help keep you safe during your visit to MTC.
+Rest assured that we have taken special care with safety precautions to help keep you safe during your visit to MTC.